 – Aruni Kashyap, Assistant Professor at the University of Georgia; Author and Translator of Indira Goswami's last work of fiction, The Bronze Sword of Thengphakhri Tehsildar

-Dhumketu was the pen name of Gaurishankar Govardhanram Joshi, one of Gujarat’s most prolific writers in the early-20th century.
-During his lifetime, he wrote some 492 short stories in 24 volumes, 29 historical and 7 social novels, various plays, travelogues, and more.
-He was also an avid translator of Rabindranath Tagore and Khalil Gibran.
+Dhumketu (1892–1965) was the pen name of Gaurishankar Govardhanram Joshi, one of Gujarat’s most prolific writers in the early-20th century.
+During his lifetime, he wrote some 600 short stories in twenty-six volumes, twenty-nine historical and seven social novels, various plays, travelogues, memoirs, and more.
+He was also an avid translator of Rabindranath Tagore and Kahlil Gibran.

 It is fair to say that he is the Gujarati Chekhov or Tagore.
 He pioneered the short story form in Gujarati literature, taking it beyond mere storytelling to a creative art form with advanced literary devices, universal themes, and characters drawn from all walks of life — rural to royal, young to old.
 In particular, his strong, independent-minded women and emotionally sensitive men were well ahead of their time.
 Many of these stories, if transposed to contemporary times, would still work just as well as in their time.

-Unfortunately, in addition to suffering the same neglect as many other regional language writers in India, Dhumketu’s brilliance has been forgotten because, in India, the short story form has also lost the audience it once enjoyed.
+Unfortunately, in addition to suffering the same neglect as many other regional language writers in India (there is a language hierarchy or pyramid where certain Indian languages get translated and published more than others), Dhumketu’s brilliance has been forgotten because, in India, the short story form has also lost the audience it once enjoyed.
 With this translation, I hope to help shine a brighter spotlight on his rich legacy.